26 FAQs about issuing and transferring private company shares.

 In general, companies are permitted to own shares.
 It is not advisable for a partnership to be registered as the owner of shares (unless it is a Scottish partnership - the relevant law in Scotland is different).

 Any particular company or partnership may have restrictions on its ability to own shares in a limited company; for example, if the partnership agreement prohibits it.
-Similarly, the memorandum or articles of association of a company, or a shareholder agreement, may prevent its shares being issued or transferred to companies or partnerships.
+Similarly, the articles of association of a company, or a shareholder agreement, may prevent its shares being issued or transferred to companies or partnerships.

 26. Can overseas individuals or businesses own shares in our company?